numalariamodeling/FE-2023-examples/README.md

           builder.add_sweep_definition(partial(update_serialize_parameters, df=burnin_df), range(len(burnin_df.index)))
       ```
+    - *Note: Be sure that you aren't creating additional stochastic replicates in the pickup.
+Because we are matching the "Run_Number" in `update_serialize_parameters` there is no need to do this additional run number sweep.
-    - Run the experiment, wait for it to finish, and checkout your outputs.
+    - Run the experiment.
+Once it finishes running, checkout your outputs.
+Do you see what you expect?
+        - *Hint: think about what reporters you added, or didn't.*
+        - Notice that there is no state file in the pickup.
+When we choose to read rather than the write with the serialization config parameters, it will only read the burnin's state file rather than writing a new one for the pickup.
+It is possible to do both steps during serialization if needed.
     - While waiting for it to finish, make any modifications to the analyzer that you need such as the `expt_name`, `exp_id`, `step`, and pickup `end_year`.
 Once the experiment finishes you can run `analyzer_serialization.py`

 3. Compare pickup simulations across varying burnin durations
     - Run a longer burnin of 50 years using `run_example_burnin.py`
-    - When it finishes running (it may take a while), update the `burnin_exp_id` in `run_example_pickup.py`
+    - When it finishes running (it may take a while), update the `burnin_exp_id` in `run_example_pickup.py`.
+Check your outputs to make sure everything ran correctly.
     - Before running the experiment, update the `exp_name` (i.e. add 'burnin50'), to keep track of your simulation iterations.
 Do not change anything else in the pickup simulation, to allow for comparison across iterations picking up from different burnin durations.
-    - Run the experiment, wait for it to finish, and checkout your outputs.
+    - Run the pickup experiment, wait for it to finish, and checkout your outputs.
     - Using `analyzer_serialization.py`, run the `InsetChartAnalyzer` for both burnin and pickup.
-Make sure to modify your `serialization_years`.
+Make sure to modify your `serialization_years` and the `step` you ar analyzing.
 Feel free to change the `channels_inset_chart` to other ones depending on what differences you may be most interested in exploring.
     - Try plotting your results to show both burnin and pickup on the same plot for your channels of interest over time.
 You may use R or python to do so - if you get stuck there is a sample python plotting script in `Solution_scripts/Week3` called `plot_example_serialization.py` but we strongly recommend trying to make your own version of a plot first.
         - *Note: these plots and analyzer scripts are just baselines for you to go off!
 You may want to make changes or include additional things, such as additional sweep variable, confidence intervals, or additional reports with new analyzers (and outputs), as you develop your project, especially as you add complexity to the pickup.*
     - Compare the plots between the experiments with 10 and 50 year burnins.
 Do you notice any differences?